jhmcstanton/jhmcstanton.github.io/posts/brews/2019-03-15-simple-california-common.markdown

 This beer I kegged and force carbonated.
-I've read that california commons are typically better fresh and with a fair amount of carbonation, and I was ready to drin this one soon.
+I've read that california commons are typically better fresh and with a fair amount of carbonation, and I was ready to drink this one soon.

 <div class="grid-container">
   <img src="/images/posts/brews/2019-03-15-simple-california-common/keg_1.jpg">